About the Book

 - Publish Date Jan 09, 2011

-- Tags Bon Echo, Thousand Islands, Sauble Beach, Bruce Peninsula, Bruce Peninsula National Park, landscape photography, nature photography, Frank King, fine art photography, Ontario, Canada, Sauble
+- Keywords Bon Echo, Thousand Islands, Sauble Beach, Bruce Peninsula, Bruce Peninsula National Park, landscape photography, nature photography, Frank King, fine art photography, Ontario, Canada, Sauble

 For more than 30 years, Frank King has juggled making pictures with his career, first in journalism and now as News Media Relations Manager with the Billy Graham Evangelistic Association of Canada/Samaritan's Purse Canada.
 Besides Ireland, Costa Rica and Senegal, he's photographed extensively in British Columbia, Alberta, Ontario and Quebec.
 His awards include Best in Show at the 1982 Markham Fair and Honourable Mention in the 2010 Calgary Stampede Photo Competition.
 His work has been featured in calendars by CBC Radio (Calgary), the Calgary Herald, Beautiful British Columbia magazine and the Irish Canadian Society of Calgary.
 He lives in Calgary, Alberta with wife Lori.
 "Frank is one of those rare people ... who makes each of his wonderful images seem like a masterpiece, with great care given to the details, as well as the overall composition and statement." -- Photographer Ed Brodzinsky, flickr.com